Mod-Bucket/Basic-Staples/README.txt

 If you're a player, it's a mod that fills in the holes in the cooking system of Staxel.
 It will let you bake bread, make cheese, and has recipes that use every basic crop in the game.
 If you have other mods installed that Staples supports you may find new recipes that combine ingredients from multiple mods.
 At the same time: Staples won't clog up your catalog with useless ingredients.
 If you can lay your hands on it then there should be a recipe that can use the item.
 If you're a player, that's pretty much all you need to know!
 Check the section on pets just below this one if you aren't happy with the tweaks to pet gifting behavior.
 If you're concerned about compatability see the section after that.
 Go have fun!

 If you're a modder, Staples gives you access to new ingredients from other mods that it supports without needing to release weird compatability patch mods.
 It doesn't give you access to most things that would be considered an "end product" unless that could reasonably be used to make something else (Like how carrot cakes can be made into a wedding cake in vanilla Staxel.)
-For how the system works see the "for modders" section at the end of the file.
+For how the system works see the ForModder.txt file in the same folder as this readme.

 =======

 On Pets:

 This mod adds patches to the pet files so that they will each drop ONLY their own special kind of pet seed.
-Patches are included for the dragon pet and Xable's pet mods.
-If you want the Bunny Carrot, Puppy Potato, and Cat Turnip to be dropped by all pets then delete the PetPatches folder.
+Patches are included for the dragon pet, Auto Magic and Xable's pet mods.
+If you want the Bunny Carrot, Puppy Potato, and Cat Turnip to be dropped by all pets then delete the PetPatches folder or the subfolder for any mod you don't want affected.
 The vanilla pet treasure list has been patched to add the bunny carrot and puppy potato to the standard pet gift list.
-This file should be left alone as it is the only way to get bunny carrots and puppy potatoes.
+(That patch isn't in the PetPatches folder so you don't need to worry about it.)

 ==========